 Graduation requirements for students majoring or minoring in biology include successful completion of all biology course work with a GPA of 2.50 or better in all biology and supporting field courses.
-In addition, majors will be required to successfully complete a senior research project and pass a comprehensive senior examination.
+In addition, majors will be required to successfully complete a Capstone project.
 Students receiving a double major will take comprehensive examinations in the field of their choice with consultation of the departments.